basilgood/barow/README.md

       \}
 ```

 Each module is a list of two items.
 The first one is the function to call to get the output of the module.
-The second is the highlight group.
+The second is the highlight group.\

-NOTE: Module outputs will only appear in the statusbar of the current window.
+Module outputs will only appear in the statusbar of the current window.

 You can define your own module.
 To update the statusline call `barow#update` function.